Back to School With T1D

 * making academic adjustments for classroom time missed for medical appointments, checking blood sugar, or due to high/low blood sugar

 * academic testing in a separate area with accommodations such as access to water, bathroom, and extra time

 * allowed to carry glucagon

-** This was taken from the ADA Safe at School site and my notes from the Safe at School session at FFL!
-Please see this site for more detailed information!
-There is a wealth of information there!
+** taken from the ADA’s Safe at School site and my notes from the Safe at School session at FFL 2014

 I suggest contacting your school nurse or principal about creating a plan.
 Different school districts have different people who are responsible for creating these plans.
 It could be the school counselor, psychologist, special services director, etc. The nurse or principal can tell you who to contact.
 You may be welcomed to create your own plan or the district may want to use a form of their own creation.

 Again, I approach these meetings with a spirit of cooperation and collaboration.
 Many of the people you are working with you to create these plans do not understand or have a lot of knowledge about type 1 diabetes, it’s effect on the body or academics or the needs of people with T1.
 You will need to EDUCATE!
 This is very important to creating an effective plan!
 Most educators truly want what is in the best interests of your child and will want to do what is needed in order to make sure your child is successful.
 They just might need some education!
 It’s not uncommon for staff attending these meetings - especially if no one has had a plan in place before - to be worried about what is going to be required of them and that you are going to have unrealistic expectations.
 This is why I try to approach all meetings in a very non threatening way and try to be as flexible as possible while making sure that my child’s needs are met and her safety is the top priority.
 Your willingness to work WITH staff and not against them will go far.